-Although our NDA for NUPLAZID was approved by the FDA for the treatment of hallucinations and delusions associated with Parkinson's disease psychosis, at this time, due to the risks inherent in clinical development, we are unable to estimate with certainty the costs we will incur for the ongoing development of pimavanserin in additional indications, including those within Alzheimer's disease and schizophrenia.
+Although NUPLAZID was approved by the FDA for the treatment of hallucinations and delusions associated with PD Psychosis, at this time, due to the risks inherent in clinical development, we are unable to estimate with certainty the costs we will incur for the ongoing development of pimavanserin in additional indications, including those within dementia-related psychosis, schizophrenia, and depression.
 Due to these same factors, we are unable to determine with any certainty the anticipated completion dates for our current research and development programs.
 Clinical development and regulatory approval timelines, probability of success, and development costs vary widely.
-While our current development efforts are primarily focused on advancing the development of pimavanserin in additional indications, we anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment of the commercial potential of each opportunity and our financial position.
+While our current development efforts are primarily focused on advancing the development of pimavanserin in additional indications other than PD Psychosis, we anticipate that we will make determinations as to which programs to pursue and how much funding to direct to each program on an ongoing basis in response to the scientific and clinical success of each product candidate, as well as an ongoing assessment of the commercial potential of each opportunity and our financial position.
 We cannot forecast with any degree of certainty which product opportunities will be subject to future collaborative or licensing arrangements, when such arrangements will be secured, if at all, and to what degree any such arrangements would affect our development plans and capital requirements.
 Similarly, we are unable to estimate with certainty the costs we will incur for post-marketing studies that we committed to conduct in connection with FDA approval of NUPLAZID.

-We expect our research and development expenses to increase and continue to be substantial as we conduct studies pursuant to our post-marketing commitments and complete our ongoing Phase II trial for Alzheimer's disease psychosis, and pursue the development of pimavanserin in additional indications other than in PDP, including potential studies in schizophrenia and other Alzheimer's disease indications.
+We expect our research and development expenses to increase and continue to be substantial as we conduct studies pursuant to our post-marketing commitments and pursue the development of pimavanserin in additional indications other than PD Psychosis, including our studies within the dementia-related psychosis, schizophrenia, and depression indications.
 The lengthy process of completing clinical trials and supporting development activities and seeking regulatory approval for our product opportunities requires the expenditure of substantial resources.
 Any failure by us or delay in completing clinical trials, or in obtaining regulatory approvals, could cause our research and development expenses to increase and, in turn, have a material adverse effect on our results of operations.

-General and Administrative Expenses
+Selling, General and Administrative Expenses